tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.password-file

-    A path to the file with a password for connecting to the Tarantool |tcm| configuration storage.
+    A path to the file with a password for connecting to the Tarantool-based configuration storage.

     |
     | Type: string